-ReadyNotifyPA is the NEW Citizens Warning System for Montgomery County.
-This system that helps local officials in Southeastern Pennsylvania send emergency text alerts and other important notifications to you quickly.
-ReadyNotifyPA can send these to your cell phone, pager, BlackBerry, PDA and/or E-mail account.
-You can decide how you would like to be notified.
+ReadyNotifyPA is the Citizens Warning System for Montgomery County.
+This system helps local officials in Southeastern Pennsylvania send emergency text alerts and other important notifications to you quickly.
+ReadyNotifyPA can send these to your cell phone, Landline, work or personal email address.
+You can decide how you would like to be notified!

 The following information has been provided by the Montgomery County Department of Public Safety.

 In response to national news media broadcasts, the Department of Public Safety is issuing this fact sheet for use in providing consistent information to the public.